 If your photos turn out a little dark, they’re easy to fix in Photoshop or Photoshop Elements.
 The photo below of a music box Christmas tree, for example, could be a little lighter.

 Because of the bright lights and white in the background, the easiest way to correct the light was to use the Dodge tool.
 I set the Range to Midtones and the Exposure to 50%, but if you’re not sure, start with 20 or 30% Exposure.
 Here’s my fixed photo:

 It is possible to get bokeh lights with point and shoot cameras; the lights just aren’t as big and nice.

 Put your setting on Macro (for shooting objects up close).
 If you get as close as your camera will let you and focus on your subject, you’ll get some bokeh effect from the tree lights.
 Here’s a photo of my favorite Christmas object—Joseph, Mary, and baby Jesus carved out of olive wood by an artist in Bethlehem, Israel.

 I hope this has given you some inspiration to try your own bokeh photos!
-For more ideas and step-by-step tutorials, try these three websites:
+For more ideas and step-by-step tutorials, try these resources: